Why business and management degrees are popular university courses

 Organization degrees can completed as joint honours, merged with languages, regulation or even engineering.

 Paul Szimikwicz, 35, who did a business enterprise and languages diploma at Birmingham’s business enterprise faculty, expended a yr learning business enterprise in a university in Verona.
-He is now head of ring-fenced banking at HSBC.

 “I believe a business enterprise diploma gave me an edge.
 I experienced completed a total business enterprise case for location up a new business enterprise as component of my diploma.
 I did not truly feel out of my depth,” he claimed.